openwall/john/doc/DYNAMIC_COMPILER_FORMATS.md

 test             (user)
 ```

 JBoss hashes can be created by using the "add-user.sh" utility included with JBoss.
+This is an example in case of Kali Linux.

 ```
 user@kali:~/jboss-as-7.1.1.Final/bin$ ./add-user.sh